lisaoverall/docker-demo/README.md

 highly flexible custom routing and Software-Defined Networking (SDN).
 It also installs and configures the OpenVSwitch Controller to enable Mininet.

--It clones and installs our fork of the Containernet git repository.
+- It clones and installs our fork of the Containernet git repository.

--It sets up Docker.
+- It sets up Docker.

 To complete the exercise, perform the following tasks.
 1) Write a Dockerfile that can retrieve content from a webserver.